International relations: Polarity

-Robert Gilpin's hegemonic stability theory also draws upon the idea of polarity, specifically the state of unipolarity.
-Hegemony is the preponderance of power at one pole in the international system, and the theory argues this is a stable configuration because of mutual gains by both the dominant power and others in the international system.
-This is contrary to many neorealist arguments, particularly made by Waltz, stating that the end of the Cold War and the state of unipolarity is an unstable configuration that will inevitably change.

-The case of Gilpin proved to be correct and Waltz's article titled "The Stability of a Bipolar World" was followed in 1999 by William Wohlforth's article titled "The Stability of a Unipolar World".

-Waltz's thesis can be expressed in power transition theory, which states that it is likely that a great power would challenge a hegemon after a certain period, resulting in a major war.
-It suggests that while hegemony can control the occurrence of wars when a dominant power restrains lesser powers, it also can result in of wars when an emergent power challenges a dominant power.
+Robert Gilpin's hegemonic stability theory also draws on the idea of polarity, specifically unipolarity.
+Hegemony is the preponderance of power at one pole in the international system, and the theory argues that this is a stable configuration because of mutual gains by both the dominant power and others in the international system.
+This is contrary to many neorealist arguments, particularly those of Waltz, which hold that the end of the Cold War and the unipolar state constitute an unstable configuration that will inevitably change.
+The case of Gilpin proved to be correct; Waltz's article titled "The Stability of a Bipolar World" was followed in 1999 by William Wohlforth's article titled "The Stability of a Unipolar World".
+Waltz's thesis can be expressed in power transition theory, which states that a great power would likely challenge a hegemon after a certain period, resulting in a major war.
+It suggests that while hegemony can prevent wars when a dominant power restrains lesser powers, it can also lead to wars when an emergent power challenges the dominant power.
 Its main proponent, A. F. K. Organski, argued this based on the occurrence of previous wars during British, Portuguese, and Dutch hegemony.
 This dynamic has been used to explain, for example, tensions between the United States and China during the early decades of the Twenty-First Century.

 Interdependence

-Many advocate that the current international system is characterized by growing interdependence; the mutual responsibility and dependency on others.
-Advocates of this point to growing globalization, particularly with international economic interaction.
-The role of international institutions, and widespread acceptance of a number of operating principles in the international system, reinforces ideas that relations are characterized by interdependence.
+Many advocate that the current international system is characterized by growing interdependence, mutual responsibility, and dependency on others.
+Advocates of this point cite growing globalization, particularly with international economic interaction.
+The role of international institutions and the widespread acceptance of many operating principles in the international system reinforce the idea that relations are characterized by interdependence.